Snaacky/thewiki/docs/sourcing/public-trackers.md

 Public trackers are BitTorrent trackers that allow anyone to access and download torrents without requiring user registration, unlike [private trackers](/sourcing/private-trackers).

+!!!
-If you're new to torrenting, see the [torrenting guide](/getting-started/torrenting) on how to get started.
+New to torrenting?
+See the [torrenting guide](/getting-started/torrenting) on how to get started.
+!!!

 !!!warning
 We suggest you use a reliable content blocker such as [uBlock Origin](https://ublockorigin.com).